HealthRecords/health-record-visualizer/README.md

 I believe this data format may be a [standard format](https://www.healthit.gov/faq/what-are-differences-between-electronic-medical-records-electronic-health-records-and-personal), so this code may work with more than just Kaiser.

 # Running the Code
+This is currently a command-line application.
+If you want a nice GUI, try one of the alternatives listed below.

 It assumes your zip is expanded to the 'export' directory, in the current directory.

 I am using python 3.12.2